callystha16/callystha16/README.md

 - 👋 Hi, My name is Callystha
 - 👀 I’m interested in Data Science and Creative Work
 - 🌱 I’m currently learning SQL and Python for Data Science
-- 💞️ I’m looking to collaborate on data analysis projects
+- 💞️ Here's the link to my gist, which contains queries for projects I did on SQL and Python: https://gist.github.com/callystha16
 - 📫 How to reach me, email: annisacallystha@gmail.com | linkedin: https://www.linkedin.com/in/annisa-callystha/

 <!---